habitat-sh/on-prem-builder/README.md

 *Important*: Make sure that the certificate files are named exactly `ssl-certificate.key` and `ssl-certificate.crt`.
 If you have procured the certificate from a different source, rename them to the prescribed filenames, and ensure that they are located in the same folder as the `install.sh` script.
 They will get uploaded to the Chef Habitat supervisor during the install.

-### Preparing for an Airgapped Installation (Recommended if applicable)
+### Prerequisite Tasks for an Airgapped Installation (Required if applicable)

-In order to install the on-prem Chef Habitat Builder in an airgapped (no direct Internet access) environment, the following preparatory steps are helpful.
+In order to install the on-prem Chef Habitat Builder in an airgapped (no direct Internet access) environment, the following preparatory steps are required.

 > Note: Unless otherwise noted, the tasks are intended to be completed on a Non-Airgapped environment with Internet connectivity